Choosing to have one partner makes you that small minority. In today’s society, sleeping with only one partner for whole life is overrated and boring.

 You may have seen the harmful consequences of constantly changing partners from different examples.

-Perhaps you saw opposite examples that shoved the benefits of having one sexual partner for life.
+Perhaps you saw opposite examples that shoved the benefits of having one intimate partner for life.

-One sexual partner in your life provides you enormous security in your future life with him.
+One partner in your life provides you enormous security in your future life with him.

 Let’s say you met as young teenagers, and your relationship has reached the point of marriage.